 Remote access workstations must employ a virus detection and protection mechanism

-Users of remote workstations must comply with the HIPAA Security Workstation Use Policy
+Users of remote workstations must comply with the HIPAA Security Physical SafeguardsWorkstation Use Policy

 VPN split-tunneling is not permitted for connections originating from outside the Covered Entity network or from an insecure network within the Covered Entity domain.

-The [Department HIPAA Security Liaison] of any workforce member requesting remote access to a secure network containing EPHI-based systems and applications must ensure that the remote workstation device being used by said workforce member meets the security measures detailed in the HIPAA Security Server, Desktop, and Wireless Computer System Security Policy.
+The [Department HIPAA Security Liaison] of any workforce member requesting remote access to a secure network containing ePHI-based systems and applications must ensure that the remote workstation device being used by said workforce member meets the security measures detailed in the HIPAA Security Server, Workstation, and Mobile Systems Security Policy.
 The owner of the secure network must ensure that the previous requirement has been satisfied before access is granted.

-The Security Officer [and each Department HIPAA Security Liaison] must establish a formal, documented procedure to ensure that remote workstations and mobile devices used by their workforce members to remotely access secure networks containing EPHI-based systems and applications continue to meet the security measures detailed in the Server, Desktop, and Wireless Computer System Security Policy.
+The Security Officer [and each Department HIPAA Security Liaison] must establish a formal, documented procedure to ensure that remote workstations and mobile devices used by their workforce members to remotely access secure networks containing ePHI-based systems and applications continue to meet the security measures detailed in the Server, Workstation, and Mobile Systems Security Policy.

 Automatic Logoff.
-To ensure that access to all servers and workstations that access, transmit, receive, or store EPHI is appropriately controlled, the following procedures must be followed:
+To ensure that access to all servers and workstations that access, transmit, receive, or store ePHI is appropriately controlled, the following procedures must be followed:

-Servers, workstations, or other computer systems containing EPHI repositories must employ inactivity timers or automatic logoff mechanisms.
+Servers, workstations, or other computer systems containing ePHI repositories must employ inactivity timers or automatic logoff mechanisms.
 The aforementioned systems must terminate a user session after a maximum of, but not limited to, 15 minutes of inactivity.

-Servers, workstations, or other computer systems located in open, common, or otherwise insecure areas, that access, transmit, receive, or store EPHI must employ inactivity timers or automatic logoff mechanisms.
+Servers, workstations, or other computer systems located in open, common, or otherwise insecure areas, that access, transmit, receive, or store ePHI must employ inactivity timers or automatic logoff mechanisms.
 (I.E. Password protected screen saver that blacks out screen activity.)
 The aforementioned systems must terminate a user session after a maximum of, but not limited to, 15 minutes of inactivity.

-Applications and databases using EPHI, such as Electronic Medical Records (EMR), must employ inactivity timers or automatic session logoff mechanisms.
+Applications and databases using ePHI, such as Electronic Medical Records (EMR), must employ inactivity timers or automatic session logoff mechanisms.
 The aforementioned application sessions must automatically terminate after a maximum of, but not limited to, 15 minutes of inactivity.

-Servers, workstations, or other computer systems that access, transmit, receive, or store EPHI, and are located in locked or secure environments need not implement inactivity timers or automatic logoff mechanisms.
+Servers, workstations, or other computer systems that access, transmit, receive, or store ePHI, and are located in locked or secure environments need not implement inactivity timers or automatic logoff mechanisms.

 If a system requires the use of an inactivity timer or automatic logoff mechanism as detailed in the aforementioned procedures, but does not support an inactivity timer or automatic logoff mechanism, one of the following procedures must be implemented: